Variety Evasive Subspace Families: Introduction

 Let $\F$ be an algebraically closed field.
 An \emph{affine $n$-space} $\aff^n$, as a set, is simply defined to be the vector space $\F^n$.
 We also need the notion of a \emph{projective $n$-space}, denoted by $\proj^n$, which is (intuitively) the set of lines passing through the origin $\mathbf{0}$ of $\aff^{n+1}$.
 Formally, it is defined to be the quotient set $(\aff^{n+1}\setminus\{\mathbf{0}\})/\sim$, where $\sim$ is the equivalence relation defined by scaling, i.e., $u\sim v$ if $u=cv$ for some nonzero scalar $c\in\F$.

 An \emph{(affine) subvariety} $\mathcal{V}\subseteq\aff^n$ is the set of common zeros of a set of $n$-variate polynomials over $\F$.
 Similarly, a \emph{(projective) subvariety} $\mathcal{V}\subseteq\proj^n$ is the set of common zeros of a set of \emph{homogeneous} $(n+1)$-variate polynomials over $\F$, where we represent each element of $\proj^n$ as an $(n+1)$-tuple in $\aff^{n+1}$.
-In this paper, a \emph{variety} refers to a subvariety of a projective or affine space, and is said to be \emph{irreducible} if it cannot be written as a union of finitely many proper subvarieties.\footnote{Varieties in this paper are not necessarily irreducible and are often called \emph{algebraic sets} in literature.}
+In this paper, a \emph{variety} refers to a subvariety of a projective or affine space, and is said to be \emph{irreducible} if it cannot be written as a union of finitely many proper subvarieties.\footnote{Varieties in this paper are not necessarily irreducible.
+They are often called \emph{algebraic sets} in literature.}

 The \emph{dimension} of a variety $\mathcal{V}$, denoted by $\dim(\mathcal{V})$, is intuitively the ``degree of freedom'' of picking a point in the variety.
-See Subsection~\ref{sec_ag} for its formal definition.
-For a linear subspace $\mathcal{V}\subseteq\aff^n$, the linear-algebraic dimension of $\mathcal{V}$ is the same as its dimension as a variety.
+See \cref{sec_ag} for its formal definition.
+In particular, for a linear subspace $V\subseteq\aff^n$, the dimension of $V$ as a variety is simply its linear-algebraic dimension.

 For two irreducible subvarieties $\mathcal{V}_1$ and $\mathcal{V}_2$ of $\proj^n$ or $\aff^n$ in \emph{general position}, we expect the dimension of $\mathcal{V}_1\cap\mathcal{V}_2$ to be $ \dim(\mathcal{V}_1) + \dim(\mathcal{V}_2) - n$ (unless $ \dim(\mathcal{V}_1) + \dim(\mathcal{V}_2) < n$, in which case we expect $\mathcal{V}_1\cap\mathcal{V}_2=\emptyset$).
 The following definition captures the condition that $\dim(\mathcal{V}_1\cap \mathcal{V}_2)$ is bounded by the expected dimension.